 - Mathematics & Statistics: Prof. Eric Sommers

-The application period for fall 2017 has begun.
+The application period for Spring 2018 has begun.
 Please use this application form.
-Applications received by February 1, 2017 will receive full consideration After this date we will review applications in the order received, so long as funding is available.
+Applications received by October 16th, 2017 will receive full consideration After this date we will review applications in the order received, so long as funding is available.
 We strongly encourage applications from women and other underrepresented groups.